abhijeet-saxena07/Guide-Era/Readme.md

 Personalized guidance to help students choose the right stream, college, and career path.

 📊 Performance & Rank Tracking
-Monitor test performance and get ranked among peers to boost motivation and progress.
+Monitor test results and get ranked among peers to boost motivation and growth.

 🏛️ Government Schemes
-Information on state and central government scholarships, schemes, and how to apply.
+Information on state and central government scholarships, educational schemes, and application support.

 📌 Notice Board
 Stay updated with the latest announcements, exam schedules, and educational alerts.